bklevence/bklevence.github.io/_tools/laser-k40.md

   ![Laser Diagram](/assets/images/k40-11.jpg)

-To explain some of the settings
+## Settings
-Company and model is just the data about your machine.
+- Company and model is just the data about your machine.
-Rotate: if you need to rotate or flip your design for mirrored cut/engravings.
+- Rotate: if you need to rotate or flip your design for mirrored cut/engravings.
-Style: Cutting, engraving and marking.
+- Style: Cutting, engraving and marking.
 For this test we choose CUTTING.
-Inside first is a good option if you make parts, the machine will cut the inner parts first and then the outer, preventing the part to fall down without the inner holes are cut.
+- Inside first is a good option if you make parts, the machine will cut the inner parts first and then the outer, preventing the part to fall down without the inner holes are cut.
-Speed: I have a 3mm acrylic piece in my machine, you may have to test the speed and the power on your machine when testing your cut.
+- Speed: I have a 3mm acrylic piece in my machine, you may have to test the speed and the power on your machine when testing your cut.
-I would suggest 12mA power and 10mm/sec to start with.
+- I would suggest 12mA power and 10mm/sec to start with.

-Method: If you have combined engraving and cut in the same file, you can choose here.
+- Method: If you have combined engraving and cut in the same file, you can choose here.
-In the template before, we split engraving and cut in two different layers, this will help you to run the engraving first, and cut later.
+- In the template before, we split engraving and cut in two different layers, this will help you to run the engraving first, and cut later.
-Pixel: set this to 1 step, and Repeat to 1 times
+- Pixel: set this to 1 step, and Repeat to 1 times

 You are now ready to hit STARTING

-More tips and tricks
-Test similar design to learn how power and speed relates on your machine, this is different on most K40 and you cannot use the same settings someone else has.
-You need to find your optimal combo
+Test a similar design a few times to learn how power and speed relates on your machine, this is different on most K40 and you cannot use the same settings someone else has.
+You need to find your optimal combo.